shabin5785/Golang_notes/GO_5.md

 packages may have the same name even thoug h their import pat hs necessarily dif fer.
 For example, the packages whose import pat hs are math/rand and crypto/rand both have the name rand.

+-AGo source file may contain zero or more import de clarat ions immediately after the package de clarat ion and before the first non-import declarat ion.
+Each import declarat ion may specif y the import pat h of a single package, or multiple packages in a parenthesize d list.